Course Descriptons By Program

 EET370 - Instrumentation Design I

-The design of electronic instruments utilizing linear and digital integrated circuits.
-Topics will include electronic thermometers, force, pressure and flow measurements, and frequency counters.
-Numerical linearization methods for nonlinear transducers will be introduced.
-Prerequisite: EET 310 and EET 320.
-(4 crs.)
-Spring.
+Design of electronic instruments utilizing linear and digital integrated circuits are covered in this course.
+Topics include electronic thermometers, force and pressure measurements, frequency counter, digital communication techniques, and numerical linearization methods for non-linear transducers will be introduced.

 EET400 - Senior Project Proposal